peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/EDA.md

 ---
 output:
   html_document:
+    highlight: pygments
+    theme: readable
+    title: "YouTube In-depth Trending Analysis"
     toc: yes
+    toc_depth: 4

+    fig_width: 11
+    fig_height: 6
+    fig_align: "center"
 ---
-# YouTube Trending Videos
+# YouTube Trending Videos - Exploratory Data Analysis (EDA)

-## Table of contents:
- 1. Background
- 2. Data tidy
- 3. Analysis
-        + Trending date
-        ++ How many videos?
-        + Views

 # 1) Background

 ### Why this dataset?
-YouTube has been a massive influence and source of knowledge both in my professional life as well in my personal goals/ambitions.
-Thus, I thought it would be interesting to explore this dataset and see what insights I could come up with
+YouTube has been an influential source of knowledge both in my professional life as well in my personal goals/ambitions.
+Thus, I thought it would be interesting to **explore** this dataset and gather **insights**.

 ### What are Trending Videos and why are they important?
 Trending videos work alongside the home page to provide users with content to watch.

-While the Home feed is **highly** personalised on previous views, what the user watched longest, engagement, subscriptions, the trending page is very broad and is the same across all accounts.
+While the home page is **highly personalised** (via the YouTube algorithm) on previous views, what the user watched longest, engagement, subscriptions, the trending page is **very broad and identical across all accounts**.

-Since it displays this across hundreds of thousands of accounts, this makes it a great source of views for content creators.
+Since it shows this feed to hundreds of thousands of accounts, it serves as a great source of views for content creators.

 ### Purpose of this analysis:
-1. Develop an understanding of the YouTube Trending Videos
+1. **Develop an understanding of the YouTube Trending Videos**
-2. Assess differences between English-speaking countries (Canada, Great Britain, USA)
+2. **Assess differences between English-speaking countries (Canada, Great Britain, USA)**

-**Thus, all throughout, we will generate questions, answer them with data and then further refine these questions based on what we found out.**
+*Thus, all throughout, we will generate questions, answer them with data and then further refine these questions based on what was discovered.*

 ### To whom might this be helpful?
-*content creators / marketing agencies can get a better understanding of the audience which would help tailor content *data science enthusiasts as they might get new ideas for how to use R (for beginners) or see other people's analyses (for intermediates)
+* content creators / marketing agencies can get a better understanding of the audience which would help tailor content
+* data science enthusiasts as they might get new ideas for how to use R (for beginners) or see other people's analyses (for intermediates)
-*people that are generally interested in YouTube
+* people that are generally interested in YouTube

 ## Key Insights:
-* CA tends to have videos that only trend for a very short period, while in the GB/US they typically trend significantly longer (up to 38 days)
+* 1) CA tends to have videos that only trend for a very short period, while in the GB/US they typically trend significantly longer (up to 38 days)
+* 2) bla bla
+* 3) bla bla bla

 ## Dataset information: